anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 Containerised OpenStack Services
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Containers are lightweight compared to Virtual Machines and leads to
+Containers are lightweight compared to Virtual Machines, and lead to
 efficient resource utilisation.
 Kubernetes auto manages scaling,
 recovery from failures, etc. Thus, it is recommended that the OpenStack
 services be containerised for resiliency and resource efficiency.